Prisons

 One of the world’s largest IT companies.
 Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
 Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.

-A British facility management, consultancy, and product management company that operates private prisons and immigration detention centers in the UK.
+A British facility management, consultancy, and product management company that operates private prisons and immigration jails in the UK.

-A US healthcare corporation, formerly known as Providence Service, that provides medical transportation to prisons.
+A US-based healthcare company, formerly named the Providence Service Corporation, that provides medical transportation services to prisons.

 A Japanese financial services holding company.
 It has provided financing to private prison and immigrant detention company CoreCivic through two of its subsidiaries, Nomura Corporate Funding Americas and Nomura Securities International.